MegaChie/simple_shell/README.md

 # simple_shell
-A new ALX's team headach... project that is a replica of the shell.
+A new ALX's team headach... project that is the shell, a simple one, to be precise.